The house that love built

 PHOTO:

-: Paul King, Financial Advisor; Hal Tearse, Branch Director; Jeff Belstler, Registered Client Associate; Heidi Johnson, Minneapolis Associate Complex Manager.
+Top from left: Paul King, Financial Advisor; Hal Tearse, Branch Director; Jeff Belstler, Registered Client Associate; Heidi Johnson, Minneapolis Associate Complex Manager.
 Bottom from left: Michelle Gribben; Joe Gribben, Financial Advisor; Tony Ricker, Financial Advisor; Ronald Mcdonald; Ronda Zattera, Branch Service Manager; Jennie Zajicek, Senior Investment Associate

 Not pictured: Jackie Larson, Financial Advisor